vriccobene/antagonist/README.md

 ## Load up the dashboard on Grafana
 A pre-defined Grafana dashboard has to be load up on the system, which is located in docker/grafana/provisioning/dashboads/

+## Disclaimer
+The User of this project is solely responsible for the misuse or unlawful use of this software and Content.
+Authors disclaim any responsibility for harm, loss, or damage resulting from such misuse.
+This includes but is not limited to unlawful activities, data loss, or adverse effects of any kind.
+Hacking and cybersecurity laws vary by jurisdiction.
+By engaging with this project, you agree to take full responsibility for your actions.